EMS Ambulance 21 Apr 2021

 A bed-to-bed service should mean exactly that.
 When you arrive at the destination hospital, your repatriation team should be seeing you safely all the way to hospital bed or operating theatre.
 At EMS, there’s a special protocol for carrying out the handover to the destination medics.
 This includes all the necessary paperwork and an overview of the patient’s condition on our arrival, along with a detailed report of what happened during the journey – their vital signs, the treatment they received, any medications they were given, and so on.
 We always make a point of staying in touch with our patients after we leave them too.
 Within 24 to 48 hours, we’ll follow up with you to see how things are going.
 We can also help out if your insurance company needs additional information about the transport.
 Wherever you are in the world, wherever you’re going, it’s important to know that your repatriation company will be there for you every step of the way.

 If you’re searching for a medical repatriation company and need to know how it works and what’s involved, get in touch today and ask us for all the details.
 We’ll be delighted to help.
-You can call us direct on +44 20 3514 6797.
-Or you can send us an email.
+You can call us direct or send us an email.
 Alternatively, drop us a message on WhatsApp.